hkirk/swtafp-slides/slides/108/adt.md

 type AlphaR = { Alpha: bool}
 ```

-both have size 2, so we can translate between them without loosing data.
+both have size 2, so we can translate between them without losing data.

 This is an [Isomorphism](https://en.wikipedia.org/wiki/Isomorphism)